Bring a Hirsel Hebridean into your flock, and help support the resurgence of this amazing breed!

 * You must have a CPH number to purchase or rent/trade one of our animals.

 * The health regime for our flock was created after consultation with our vet.
-All of our sheep are on the HeptavacP system, though supply chain problems may mean another vaccine will be used in 2022.
+Our sheep are usually on the HeptavacP system, though supply chain problems may mean another vaccine will be used in 2022.
 The flock are given regular tick treatments during the summer months, and any other treatments are given per vet testing and advice.
 Health histories and notes re specific animals are available on request.
 Animals are sent off the farm ‘as is’, in the best health we can give them.
-We expect normal wear and tear on our rental rams, but will ask you to place a deposit in addition to the rental fee.
+We expect normal wear and tear on our rental rams, but may ask that you place a deposit in addition to the rental fee.
 The deposit would be refunded upon live return.

 *For animal welfare reasons, we recommend you do not purchase single rams, unless they will have the companionship of other sheep on your farm, all year round.
 Sheep are social animals and do not thrive on their own.
 If you do not have a companion for your ram, talk to us: we can give you a deal on a pair of animals that get on well together, or arrange a rental instead.
 Ewes of any age are only sold in pairs or groups.

-* Please let us know if you will be wanting to take your purchase home with you on the day of the sale.
+* Please let us know if you will be wanting to take your purchase home with you on the day of purchase.
 If not, upon receipt of a deposit, we will be happy to care for your animal until a mutually agreed pickup date.

-*Prices will vary according to registration status, age, and quality of the animal.
-A minimum (tba) will be set per animal, and best offer/future will purchase.
+*Prices will vary according to registration status, age, experience, and quality of the animal.

 Hirsel Cassanova (HSS 0977/18), from Sire Slipperfield Donald (HSS 1548/15) and dam Bryland Eliza (HSS 0252/13), was born in April 2018, and weighed 37.k on 30 October 2019.
 Like most of our sheep, he was bucket trained and used to human contact, liking a sheep nut or a scratch now and then.
-But he’s also lively and independently minded, and will do well in a traditional large flock.
+But he was also lively and independently minded, and was expected to do well in a traditional large flock.
 Cassanova was sold at Dingwall Auction Mart in November 2019

-Ram #86 is the progeny of Cairnorrie Aidan (HSS 1548/15) and Hirsel Brownie, one of the most dependable breeding ewes from our ‘traditional’ flock.
+Ram #86 was the progeny of Cairnorrie Aidan (HSS 1548/15) and Hirsel Brownie, one of the most dependable breeding ewes from our ‘traditional’ flock.
 He weighed in at 37.5k on 30 October 2019, and his big, rangy frame indicates he’ll follow in his sire’s footsteps for size and build.
-He’s friendly and placid during treatment, but not dependent, and will fit well into any style flock.
+He was friendly and placid during treatment, but not dependent, and would’ve fit well into any style flock.
 This ram was sold at Dingwall in November 2019.

-Ram #70 is the son of Slipperfield Donald (HSS2186/13) and Hirsel Hookie (from our traditional flock).
+Ram #70 was the son of Slipperfield Donald (HSS2186/13) and Hirsel Hookie (from our traditional flock).
 A smaller ram, he was initially assigned to the abattoir list, but won through to the sales team upon his second assessment, due to his lively nature and good condition.
-His adult teeth are coming in strong and straight, his horns are nicely formed, and his feet are good.
-He weighed 36K on 30 October, but his long term growth potential is positive, as his parents tend to produce large progeny.
+His adult teeth came in strong and straight, his horns were nicely formed, and his feet were good.
+He weighed 36K on 30 October, but his long term growth potential was positive, as his parents tend to produce large progeny.
 This ram was sold at Dingwall Mart in November 2019.